vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 Not able to graduate from my college doesn't seem to be a distant possibility because I don't give a flying fuck.

 I failed in 2 subjects last sem, and I couldn't care less about it.
 Still remember the first day I went there and trust me when I say it, it's utter waste of time.
 It's only a place to socialize.
+Didn't mean to sound rude but that's what I truly feel.

 I should prolly stay anon. here and write whatever I want.

+Absolutely in love with "Queen" band.
+"Bohemian Rhapsody" being one of my fav. classical rock.

 ## 📅 2023-04-24